 1. Create a Gmail account — the one you want to forward from

-2. Log in and click the cog icon to get to the settings page
+2. Log in and click the cog icon to open Settings

-4. Add each of the forwarding addresses here – the ones you want to forward to
+4. Add each email you want to forward to

 Noting: